 We provide predictive human data that helps toxicologists and discovery scientists make informed decisions as they advance from high-throughput in vitro assays all the way to IND-enabling studies.
 AxoSim’s SimLab provides services that help researchers throughout the drug development process.

-Drug formulation candidate selection is difficult and imperfect.
-Selecting the wrong candidate can lead to astronomical amounts of money, time, and resources wasted.
+Drug candidate selection is currently difficult and imperfect.
+Animal testing and other preclinical models are too often not predictive in humans.
+Selecting the wrong candidate can result in major losses of money, time, and resources.

-We will be your partner in advancing your drug development programs.
+We aim to be your neurology and toxicology partner in advancing your drug development programs.

 Need to explore mechanism of action to select a better candidate to progress into in vivo studies?
-Our Nerve-on-a-Chip is the only model in the industry to provide the exact same metrics used by clinicians to diagnose and track disease progression, nerve conduction velocity and histomorphometry, to give you clinically predictive data faster, helping to take the guessing game out of candidate selection.
+Our NerveSim® and BrainSim® are the only models in the industry to provide high levels of physiologically-relevant myelination and we use the exact same metrics used by clinicians to diagnose and track disease progression, nerve conduction velocity and histomorphometry.
+Our models provide clinically predictive data faster, helping take the guessing out of candidate selection.